The Grief That Howls

 - Keep busy

 I don’t presume to know how others react to these proposals.
 My personal reaction? . . .
 I continue to work hard to remain quiet.
-I want to look as if nothing’s changed for me, to appear as I once was and to smile though my pain festers inside.
+I want to look as if nothing’s changed, to appear as I once was and to smile though my pain festers inside.

 - “Your child is in a better place.
 You should be happy about that.”